robyhartonodev/angewandte-ki-cog-village/README.md

 For the 35 behavioral activities marked with *, executions performed by the left or right hand were distinguished.

 3- Folder ``/python/arrays/``: training and testing data and labels used in the study of [1], saved in the format ``.npy.`` Arrays of data and associated vector of labels are provided for each device separately.
 Data arrays have a shape N x T x S with N total number of executions in the dataset, T length equal to 4 seconds of data (which depends on the device) and S number of sensor channels of the device.
-Label vectors have a size of N. Training and testing datasets are provided for state activities, behvioral left-hand only (BLHO), behavioral both hands (BBH) and all activities mixed.
+Label vectors have a size of N. Training and testing datasets are provided for state activities, behavioral left-hand only (BLHO), behavioral both hands (BBH) and all activities mixed.
 Note: for state, BBH and BLHO datasets, activity labels were projected in the range [0,N-1] with N in {6,55} total number of activities.
 For BBH and BLHO in particular, newLabel <- oldLabel - 6.

 ## 2. Pipeline

 1. [x] Sensor data acquisition: sensor placement, sensor choice, subjects (patients) recruitment, ethic protocol, etc.
-2. [ ] Data pre-processing: noise removal, normalization, down/up sampling, possible dimension reduction, data filtering.
+2. [x] Data pre-processing: noise removal, normalization, down/up sampling, possible dimension reduction, data filtering.
-3. [ ] Feature selection and generation: selecting the most discriminating feature, selecting the relevant values from the extracted feature, feature dimensionality reduction
+3. [x] Feature selection and generation: selecting the most discriminating feature, selecting the relevant values from the extracted feature, feature dimensionality reduction
-4. [ ] Classifier design: select the classifier, train the classfier, classifier parameters optimization, evaluation of the classifier
+4. [x] Classifier design: select the classifier, train the classfier, classifier parameters optimization, evaluation of the classifier
-5. [ ] Accuracy analyis: designing a feedback loop, possible re-design of the classifier and feature selection.
+5. [x] Accuracy analyis: designing a feedback loop, possible re-design of the classifier and feature selection.

 ## 2.1 Data pre-processing: